211th Rifle Division: Battle of Yelnya

 During mid-July the 2nd Panzer Group had seized the town of Yelnya and surrounding territory just as it was reaching the limits of its over-extended supply lines, forming a semi-circular salient into Soviet-held territory.
 During August this was handed over to the XX Army Corps and came under attack by the 24th Army of Reserve Front in mid-month.
 When this proved unsuccessful it was suspended on August 21 to allow the Army to be reinforced and for additional forces to be brought up, including 43rd Army to the south of the salient.

-Once it was deployed the 43rd Army had four rifle divisions (53rd, 149th, 211th and 222nd) and one tank division (109th) on a 48km-wide front along the Desna River from 18km southwest of Yelnya to 40km east of Roslavl.
+Once it was deployed the 43rd Army had four rifle divisions (53rd, 149th, 211th and 222nd) and one tank division (109th) on a 48 km-wide front along the Desna River from 18 km southwest of Yelnya to 40 km east of Roslavl.
 It was facing the three divisions of the German VII Army Corps.
 Fighting on this sector was complicated by the swampy and marshy western bank of the river.

 24th Army began its assault on the salient at 0700 hours on August 30.
 Simultaneously the shock group of 43rd Army, consisting of the 211th and 149th Rifle and the 109th and 104th Tank Divisions, thrust across the Desna and penetrated the VII Corps' defenses between its 23rd and 197th Infantry Divisions.
-After an advance of up to 6km westward the group was halted the following day by two regiments of the 267th Infantry Division which German 4th Army had dispatched hastily forward from its reserve LIII Army Corps.
-A counterattack by a battlegroup of 10th Panzer Division later in the day caused panic in the ranks of the 211th and forced it and the other attacking Soviet divisions to break off their attack and retreat back to the Desna's eastern bank.
+After an advance of up to 6 km westward the group was halted the following day by two regiments of the 267th Infantry Division which German 4th Army had dispatched hastily forward from its reserve LIII Army Corps.
+A counterattack by a battlegroup of 10th Panzer Division later in the day caused panic in the ranks of the 211th and forced it and the other attacking Soviet divisions to break off their attack and retreat to the Desna's eastern bank.